 The company continues to operate in a challenging environment.
-Covid-19 represented the most challenging environment for a generation.
 The future impact to the public sector could be additional austerity measures.
 The twin drivers of budget pressures and increased citizen demand in response to the pandemic, demographic and technological changes will accelerate the need for digital transformation.
-That said, in uncertainty is also opportunity.
+That said, this uncertainty and the awareness of cyber threats provide opportunity.
 Where external supply chains have proven vulnerable, greater public-public and public-LATCO collaboration provide an opportunity to bolster resilience.

-The company has the ability to use technology and utilise its staff capabilities to transform organisations processes by delivering transformation programmes.
-The company will be able to help organisations meet their austerity targets.
+The company has the ability to use technology and utilise its staff capabilities to transform organisations processes by delivering efficiencies within its client base through transformational change programmes to help our customers meet their austerity targets.
 The company has already established a blueprint for a 'land and expand' strategy through which project and transformation engagements can become the foundation of a longer-term relationships.

 The company can mitigate this risk further as they have a diverse customer portfolio across various sectors and has a targeted approach to secure additional new revenues.